Review from InD’tale Magazine ✮ ✮ ✮ ✮

 Historical Novel Society Review:

 Reader Lynn LeBlanc just finished Fate and Fair Winds and reviewed it on Goodreads and Facebook : Just finished “Fate and Fair Winds” by Dory Codington.
 Sweet and very sexy; my previous description of her first novel “Cardinal Points” applies here too – a bodice ripper in the best sense.
 Both are exciting historical novels to boot.
-Kudos to you, Dory!
+Kudos!

-The Historical Novel Society has just reviewed Fate and Fair Winds.
+The Historical Novel Society review of Fate and Fair Winds.

 Codington manages to make this familiar premise feel fresh, mainly by virtue of her vivid dialogue and her extensive period research, especially into the details of the occupation of Philadelphia in 1777-78.
 She also gives the ordinary details of day-to-day colonial life (the weather, the food, the roads, etc.) an appealing feel of reality.
 Readers familiar with the genre will know to expect many of the details of the book’s concluding chapters, but there is enough solid storytelling to keep even genre newcomers reading.